Maxim-Mazurok/google-api-typings-generator/gapi.client.cloudchannel-v1/readme.md

 await gapi.client.cloudchannel.accounts.unregister({account: 'account'});

 /*
+Lists service accounts with subscriber privileges on the Cloud Pub/Sub topic created for this Channel Services account.
+Possible error codes: * PERMISSION_DENIED: The reseller account making the request and the provided reseller account are different, or the impersonated user is not a super admin. * INVALID_ARGUMENT: Required request parameters are missing or invalid. * NOT_FOUND: The topic resource doesn't exist. * INTERNAL: Any non-user error related to a technical issue in the backend.
+Contact Cloud Channel support. * UNKNOWN: Any non-user error related to a technical issue in the backend.
+Contact Cloud Channel support.
+Return value: A list of service email addresses.
+*/
+await gapi.client.cloudchannel.integrators.listSubscribers({
+  integrator: 'integrator',
+});

+/*
+Registers a service account with subscriber privileges on the Cloud Pub/Sub topic for this Channel Services account.
+After you create a subscriber, you get the events through SubscriberEvent Possible error codes: * PERMISSION_DENIED: The reseller account making the request and the provided reseller account are different, or the impersonated user is not a super admin. * INVALID_ARGUMENT: Required request parameters are missing or invalid. * INTERNAL: Any non-user error related to a technical issue in the backend.
+Contact Cloud Channel support. * UNKNOWN: Any non-user error related to a technical issue in the backend.
+Contact Cloud Channel support.
+Return value: The topic name with the registered service email address.
+*/
+await gapi.client.cloudchannel.integrators.register({integrator: 'integrator'});

+/*
+Unregisters a service account with subscriber privileges on the Cloud Pub/Sub topic created for this Channel Services account.
+If there are no service accounts left with subscriber privileges, this deletes the topic.
+You can call ListSubscribers to check for these accounts.
+Possible error codes: * PERMISSION_DENIED: The reseller account making the request and the provided reseller account are different, or the impersonated user is not a super admin. * INVALID_ARGUMENT: Required request parameters are missing or invalid. * NOT_FOUND: The topic resource doesn't exist. * INTERNAL: Any non-user error related to a technical issue in the backend.
+Contact Cloud Channel support. * UNKNOWN: Any non-user error related to a technical issue in the backend.
+Contact Cloud Channel support.
+Return value: The topic name that unregistered the service email address.
+Returns a success response if the service email address wasn't registered with the topic.
+*/
+await gapi.client.cloudchannel.integrators.unregister({
+  integrator: 'integrator',
+});

+/*
 Starts asynchronous cancellation on a long-running operation.
 The server makes a best effort to cancel the operation, but success is not guaranteed.
 If the server doesn't support this method, it returns `google.rpc.Code.UNIMPLEMENTED`.
 Clients can use Operations.GetOperation or other methods to check whether the cancellation succeeded or whether the operation completed despite cancellation.
 On successful cancellation, the operation is not deleted; instead, it becomes an operation with an Operation.error value with a google.rpc.Status.code of 1, corresponding to `Code.CANCELLED`.
 */
 await gapi.client.cloudchannel.operations.cancel({name: 'name'});